A dedication to employee wellbeing

 Full details of our safety performance can be viewed in our sustainability performance centre .

 We aim to be among the leaders in occupational health management.
 We focus on identifying hazards, assessing risks to people’s health at work and introducing appropriate controls.
-Our companies have programmes to protect and promote health and wellbeing for employees, their families and, in some cases, local communities.
-These are particularly valuable in those parts of the world where local health services struggle to provide an adequate service and those that have higher risk of communicable diseases.
+We also have programmes around the world that protect and promote health and wellbeing for employees, their families and local communities.
+These include medical services and insurance, healthy lifestyle and fitness schemes and family-friendly policies and initiatives, such as flexible working and help with childcare.

 While we do not directly employ tobacco farmers or farm workers, tobacco growing is a significant part of our supply chain for which green tobacco sickness (GTS) is a risk.
 GTS is a type of nicotine poisoning caused when nicotine is absorbed through the skin from wet tobacco leaves.
 It’s a real risk to farmers and their workers if they harvest tobacco when it’s wet.